 At various points in this dissertation it has been suggested that political parties are in some respects ill-equipped to deal with post-industrial realities.
 For one thing, post-industrialism appears to be accompanied by a shift of power from elective to nonelective agencies (from legislatures to bureaucracies).
 Political parties, which are organizations concerned with elective functions, more appropriately aggregate public opinion for the benefit of elective legislatures than for nonelective bureaucracies.
 Also, parties in most post-industrial nations continue to represent cleavages of the industrial era that may no longer be highly salient.
 This may interfere with the aggregation of new areas of public concern, such as the politics of the environment.
 Ominously, public opinion polls do seem to bear out a popular disenchantment with parties: loyalties to particular parties are weakening among post-industrial citizens.

-A demise in the relevance of political parties is significant in advanced industrial democracies because the party has come to stand as a symbol of popular representation.
+105 symbol of popular representation.
 The party assumes a special role in the political socialization process, as Almond and Powell point out.
-106 Parties shape cognitive, affective, and evaluative aspects of the political culture.
-Through party activity, people are informed about political issues and events (cognitive); they develop loyalties to parties (affective), and the pronouncements of the party leaders provide a "yardstick" by which people can judge political events (evaluative).
-107 Parties can also perform a stabilizing function in that they reinforce the idea of representative democracy: "[the] party assures [the individual] that his general interest will be safeguarded with minimal personal involvement."
-108 The party signals to the citizen that a route for political participation is available should he care to use it.
+Parties shape cognitive, affective, and evaluative aspects of the political culture.
+Through party activity, people are informed about political issues and events (cognitive); they develop loyalties to parties (affective); and the pronouncements of the party leaders provide a "yardstick" by which people can judge political events (evaluative).
+Parties can also perform a stabilizing function in that they reinforce the idea of representative democracy: "[the] party assures [the individual] that his general interest will be safeguarded with minimal personal involvement.
+The party signals to the citizen that a route for political participation is available should he care to use it.